You might be surprised just how much potential a used beverage container has, and how many different things it can become.

 Some materials are recycled into products that can be recycled again.
 For example, used aluminum cans often become new cans.
 This is called “closed-loop recycling.”
 Other times, materials find new life as something not easily recycled—for example, plastic may be used in carpets.
 This is called “open-loop recycling.”

-All plastic containers, including PET and HDPE, are sent to the Novapet recycling plant in Amherst, Nova Scotia.
-There, plastic is ground into chips that are sold to various manufacturers, who use them in new products.
+All plastic containers, including PET and HDPE, are purchased by Hebert’s Recycling Incorporated.
+Containers are ground into flakes/chips that are sold to various manufacturers in North America, who use them for the production of new products.

 Possible uses for recycled plastic: